 - If you have lost your keys, have the locks changed.

 - Sliding glass doors should have special locks mounted.
 A well-placed piece of dowel in the track will make it almost impossible to open any sliding door or window.

 - Ensure your sliding doors are properly installed with anti-lift capping.
 Many homeowners would be amazed to learn that sliding glass doors are often installed improperly – all a burglar has to do is lift the door out of the tracks to gain entry to your home.

 - Consider investing in ‘CrimMesh’ – or similar security screening – on all windows and in place of fly-screen doors.
-If you go down this path, ensure you have an escape device installed on one window in each bedroom to use in event of fire or other emergency requiring quick evacuation.
+If you go down this path, ensure you have an escape device installed on one window in each bedroom to use in event of a fire or other emergency requiring quick evacuation.

 - Window air conditioning units give a very easy point of entry if they are not installed properly.
-If the A/C is not mounted to the frame, and secured so that it cannot be easily removed, have it installed by a professional.
+If the A/C is not mounted to the frame and secured so that it cannot be easily removed, have it installed by a professional.

 - Don’t hide a spare key.
 If you must have an extra key, give it to a trusted neighbour or family member.
-Never place it under a front door mat or in the letterbox for a friend, vendor or family member.
+Never place it under a front door mat or in the letterbox for a friend, vendor, or family member.
 It’s the first place a burglar will look.

 - Remember to require vendors to show proof of identification; uniforms are not enough.
 Make sure you know who the caller is before you admit him into your residence.
 If you are unsure, do not open the door and call the person’s company to confirm his / her identity.

 - Don’t open the door to a stranger.
 Remember, no matter how strong a door is, once it is open by even a crack, you become vulnerable.